Interior Angle Measure Of A Regular Polygon

 (n - 2) * 180°

 This formula stems from the fact that you can divide any n-sided polygon into (n-2) triangles.
-For example, a square (4 sides) can be divided into 2 triangles (4-2 = 2).
+As an example, a square (4 sides) can be divided into 2 triangles (4-2 = 2).
 Since each triangle has 180 degrees, the total sum of interior angles in the square is 2 * 180 = 360 degrees.

 Since a regular polygon has all its interior angles equal, we can find the measure of a single interior angle by dividing the sum of interior angles by the number of sides (n):